 In 2014, measles-rubella mass campaigns were conducted in the Federated States of Micronesia, the Lao People’s Democratic Republic, Philippines, Solomon Islands and

 Viet Nam.
-Globally, more than 1.8 billion people have been reached since 2000 with the support of the Measles & Rubella Initiative through routine immunization and mass campaigns.
+Globally, more than 1.8 billion people have been reached since 2000 with the support of the Measles & Rubella Partnership through routine immunization and mass campaigns.

-Launched in 2001, the Measles & Rubella Initiative is a global partnership led by the American Red Cross, United Nations Foundation, U.S. Centers for Disease Control and Prevention (CDC), UNICEF and WHO.
+Launched in 2001, the Measles & Rubella Partnership is a global partnership led by the American Red Cross, United Nations Foundation, U.S. Centers for Disease Control and Prevention (CDC), UNICEF and WHO.

 For more information, please contact: